sourcegraph/go-vcs/README.md

 1.	**Install protoc**, the protobuf compiler.
 Find more details in the [protobuf README](https://github.com/google/protobuf).

-	On Mac, you can install it with Homebrew by running:
+	On OS X, you can install it with Homebrew by running:

 	```
 	brew install --devel protobuf